How Audio Erotica is Making Smut More Inclusive

 Yes, I’ve read the first book, and enough of the second and third to get the gist.
 I’ve also read Cliff Pervocracy and Jenny Trout’s recaps (which are hilarious, by the way).
 Make no mistake: these books are horribly written and I did not find them erotic in the slightest.
 The sex depicted in them is either boringly vanilla, dubiously consensual (or straight up rapey), or both.
 The main characters are both awful people and the dialogue is about as sexy as a root canal.

 As a kinkster, I hate that people think this is what we’re about.
-As a person with ethics, I hate that it’s basically Twilight fanfiction (reading and writing fanfic for fun is just fine, but making money off it is called “stealing someone else’s intellectual property”).
-And as a writer, I think it’s a travesty that Ms James has made more money than anyone ever needs in a lifetime, while genuinely talented artists are underpaid and undervalued every day.
+As a person with professional ethics, I hate that it’s Twilight fanfiction with the names changed (reading and writing fanfic for fun is just fine, but making money off it is called “stealing someone else’s intellectual property”).
+And as a writer, I think it’s a travesty that Ms. James has made more money than anyone ever needs in a lifetime, while genuinely talented artists are underpaid and undervalued every day.

 So yes.
 I have issues with this book.
-But they’re not that it’s an unrealistic kinky romance between a virginal college student and a vampire billionaire.
+But they’re not that it’s an unrealistic kinky romance between a clumsy high-schooler virginal college student and a vampire billionaire.

 “But it’s fantasy!” fans cry.